 Down pillows, on the other hand, are worth the trouble.
 Because of their cost, you should try to get as much mileage out of them as possible.

-Down and down/feather blend pillows experience three common problems:
+Down and down/feather blend pillows experience two common problems:

 1.)
 The fill clumps